What is the National Curriculum Networking Conference?

 - evidence of effectiveness and/or grounding in research-based best practices, and

 - fit with one or more of the conference goals stated above.

-Sessions will be 50 minutes in length.
 Presentations should be structured to allow for audience participation, questions, and discussion.
 Travel and conference registration expenses are the responsibility of each presenter.
 Presenters must register for the conference.
-Notification of presentation decisions will be given to lead presenters no later than January 18, 2019.
+Notification of presentation decisions will be given to lead presenters no later than January 24, 2020.
 Persons selected as presenters should contact the Center as soon as possible if they will not be able to attend the conference.

 Please direct all questions to [[aycarpenter, Dr. Ashley Y. Carpenter]] .